Vice Media: Decline (2018–2022)

 In March 2020, Vice Media organized the Azimuth Music Festival in Saudi Arabia, less than two years after Vice paused all work in Saudi Arabia following the assassination of Jamal Khashoggi.
 Vice's brand was not used on marketing material, and contractors had to sign non-disclosure agreements regarding Vice's involvement.
 Vice opened a commercial and creative office in Riyadh in 2022.
 On 2 October 2020, Vice Media Group appointed Nadja Bellan-White as the global CMO, to be in charge of worldwide branding, communications and promotions.
 It was also announced that Meera Pattni had been promoted to VP Communications, directly reporting to Bellan-White.

 In April 2021, Van Scott, former ABC News communications executive, joined Vice as VP Corporate Communications to lead communications in the US.
 Scott would report to Laura Misselbrook, Global SVP Communications, based in London.

 In April 2021, Vice Media was criticized by Cambodians after publishing colorized images of the victims of the Khmer Rouge Genocide, some of which had smiles photoshopped onto their faces.
 Vice later admitted to the images being photoshopped and said that "We regret the error and will investigate how this failure of the editorial process occurred."

 In March 2021, it was claimed that "VICE Media Group is the world's largest independent youth media company", with offices in 35 cities across the world.
 Its five key businesses were listed as: Vice.com (digital content); Vice Studios (film and TV production); Vice TV; Vice News; and Virtue (an agency offering creative services).
 In September 2021, it was reported that Vice raised another investment round following cancelled plans to go public via special purpose acquisition company (SPAC).

+In 2022, Vice Media experienced severe financial and operational headwinds.
+Failing to meet its $700 million revenue target, they fell at $100 million, but they ended up with $600 million.Despite the shortfall and stalled sale talks with Antenna Group, Vice's news division ended up earning 10 Emmy Awards for its journalism.